Lynx (constellation)

 Lynx is a constellation named after the animal, usually observed in the Northern Celestial Hemisphere.
 The constellation was introduced in the late 17th century by Johannes Hevelius.
 It is a faint constellation, with its brightest stars forming a zigzag line.
 The orange giant Alpha Lyncis is the brightest star in the constellation, and the semiregular variable star Y Lyncis is a target for amateur astronomers.
 Six star systems have been found to contain planets.
 Those of 6 Lyncis and HD 75898 were discovered by the Doppler method; those of XO-2, XO-4, XO-5 and WASP-13 were observed as they passed in front of the host star.

 Within the constellation's borders lie NGC 2419, an unusually remote globular cluster; the galaxy NGC 2770, which has hosted three recent Type Ib supernovae; the distant quasar APM 08279+5255, whose light is magnified and split into multiple images by the gravitational lensing effect of a foreground galaxy; and the Lynx Supercluster, which was the most distant supercluster known at the time of its discovery in 1999.

 History

 Polish astronomer Johannes Hevelius formed the constellation in 1687 from 19 faint stars between the constellations Ursa Major and Auriga that earlier had been part of the obsolete constellation Jordanus Fluvius.
 Naming it Lynx because of its faintness, he challenged future stargazers to see it, declaring that only the lynx-eyed (those with good sight) would have been able to recognize it.
-Hevelius used the name Tigris (Tiger) in his catalogue as well, but kept the former name only in his atlas.
-English astronomer John Flamsteed adopted the constellation in his catalogue, published in 1712, and his subsequent atlas.
+Hevelius also used the name Tigris (Tiger) in his catalog but kept the former name only in his atlas.
+English astronomer John Flamsteed adopted the constellation in his catalog, published in 1712, and his subsequent atlas.
 According to 19th-century amateur astronomer Richard Hinckley Allen, the chief stars in Lynx "might well have been utilized by the modern constructor, whoever he was, of our Ursa Major to complete the quartette of feet."